robertmccallnz/auto-annotated-portfolio/content/pages/index.md

     subtitle: >-
-      People Like Us Systems Orchestra is a rather ambitious project to create Autonomous AI Agents with Solana wallets, which feel and act like humans, with wallets, ambitions, goals, needs and varying levels of intelligence.
+      People Like Us Systems Orchestra is a rather ambitious project to create Autonomous AI Agents with Solana wallets, which feel and act like humans, with crypto wallets, ambitions, goals, needs and varying levels of intelligence.
+All housed within a DAO or decentralised autonomous organisation governed by it's users.
     actions: []
     colors: colors-f
     backgroundSize: full